Drop Impact Dynamics of Complex Fluids: A Review: Polymeric fluids

 \subsection{Numerical studies}

-In experiments involving polymeric drop impact, the natural choice for the independent parameter is the concentration of polymer or particulate additives.
-The fluid's yield stress increases with increasing polymer concentration, but so does the effective viscosity and rate of shear thinning.
-This makes it challenging to decouple the effects of yield stress and shear rheology.
-Forming spherical drops of fluids with high polymer concentration is also an experimental challenge.
-Thus, numerical studies are are crucial to eliminate artifacts introduced by a non-spherical initial geometry and understand the effects on yield stress and flow rheology separately.
+In experiments involving polymeric drop impact, the natural choice for the independent parameter is the concentration of polymer additives.
+The fluid's yield stress increases with increasing polymer concentration, as does the effective viscosity and rate of shear thinning.
+This coupling therefore makes it challenging to experimentally disentangle the effects of these different fluid properties on impact behaviour.
+Thus, numerical studies are of great value for separately understanding the effects of yield stress and flow rheology.
+Computational work has also provided valuable insights on local variation in fluid behaviour, which is significantly more challenging to capture in experiments.

-Kim and Baek~\cite{KIM201262} performed a numerical study of impacting yield-stress drops; the fluid rheology was implemented with the Herschel-Bulkley model~\cite{Herschel1926}.
-They separately varied the yield-stress, viscosity, shear-thinning rate, and surface tension parameters to study the effects on the spreading and retraction phases.
-They observed that the spreading phase was mostly dominated by inertia and effective viscosity, but was not affected by the yield-stress or surface tension.
-Retraction, on the other hand, was inhibited by both yield stress and capillarity.
-Experimental works indicating that higher polymer concentration affects both spreading and retraction are consistent with this data, though a quantitative agreement in spreading/retraction rates was not found.
-Failure to get a quantitative agreement is suspected to be due to the assumptions about dynamic contact angles that were an input to the calculations, which, just as with Newtonian fluids, vary during the spreading and retracting phases.
-The authors observed locally varying viscosity values in different parts of the drop after impact, which might be a direct result of local variation in fluid velocity, and in turn, shear stresses.
+Kim and Baek~\cite{KIM201262} performed a numerical study of impacting yield-stress drops, where the fluid rheology was modeled using the Herschel-Bulkley constitutive equation~\cite{Herschel1926}.
+To study the effects of each modification to the fluid properties on the spreading and retraction phases, they separately varied the yield-stress, viscosity, shear-thinning rate, and surface tension.
+We emphasize that these parameters are not possible to vary independently in experiments, illustrating the strong role numerical simulations can play in studying impact processes.
+The spreading phase was found to be dominated by drop inertia and effective viscosity, and largely unaffected by surface tension and yield stress.
+The receding phase, on the other hand, was inhibited by both yield stress and capillarity.
+Experimental reports that high polymer concentrations modify both the spreading and retraction phase of drop impact are consistent with this data, as the effective viscosity and yield stress change simultaneously with polymer concentration.
+However, a quantitative agreement with the experimental measurement of the spreading and retraction rates was not found.
+The variation in the dynamic contact angles during the spreading and retracting phases was not accounted for in this study, likely leading to the quantitative deviation.